YouVersion Logo

 “Don’t hoard treasure down here where it gets eaten by moths and corroded by rust or—worse!—stolen by burglars.
 Stockpile treasure in heaven, where it’s safe from moth and rust and burglars.
 It’s obvious, isn’t it?
 The place where your treasure is, is the place you will most want to be, and end up being.
 “Your eyes are windows into your body.
 If you open your eyes wide in wonder and belief, your body fills up with light.
 If you live squinty-eyed in greed and distrust, your body is a musty cellar.
 If you pull the blinds on your windows, what a dark life you will have!
 “You can’t worship two gods at once.
 Loving one god, you’ll end up hating the other.
 Adoration of one feeds contempt for the other.
 You can’t worship God and Money both.

-Matthew 6:9-15 New American Standard Bible - NASB 1995 (NASB1995)
+Matthew 6:9-15 NASB2020 (New American Standard Bible - NASB)

-“Pray, then, in this way: ‘Our Father who is in heaven, Hallowed be Your name.
-Your kingdom come.
+“Pray, then, in this way: ‘Our Father, who is in heaven, Hallowed be Your name. ‘ Your kingdom come.
 Your will be done, On earth as it is in heaven.
-Give us this day our daily bread.
-And forgive us our debts, as we also have forgiven our debtors.
-And do not lead us into temptation, but deliver us from evil.
-[For Yours is the kingdom and the power and the glory forever.
-Amen.’]
-For if you forgive others for their transgressions, your heavenly Father will also forgive you.
-But if you do not forgive others, then your Father will not forgive your transgressions.
+‘Give us this day our daily bread.
+‘And forgive us our debts, as we also have forgiven our debtors.
+‘And do not lead us into temptation, but deliver us from evil.’
+For if you forgive other people for their offenses, your heavenly Father will also forgive you.
+But if you do not forgive other people, then your Father will not forgive your offenses.

-Matthew 6:19-24 New American Standard Bible - NASB 1995 (NASB1995)
+Matthew 6:19-24 NASB2020 (New American Standard Bible - NASB)

 “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal; for where your treasure is, there your heart will be also.
-“The eye is the lamp of the body; so then if your eye is clear, your whole body will be full of light.
+“The eye is the lamp of the body; so then, if your eye is clear, your whole body will be full of light.
 But if your eye is bad, your whole body will be full of darkness.
-If then the light that is in you is darkness, how great is the darkness!
+So if the light that is in you is darkness, how great is the darkness!
 “No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to one and despise the other.
 You cannot serve God and wealth.

 “Pray, then, in this way: ‘Our Father, who is in heaven, Hallowed be Your name.
 [Luke 11:2-4] ‘Your kingdom come, Your will be done On earth as it is in heaven.
 ‘Give us this day our daily bread.
 ‘And forgive us our debts, as we have forgiven our debtors [letting go of both the wrong and the resentment].
 ‘And do not lead us into temptation, but deliver us from evil.
 [For Yours is the kingdom and the power and the glory forever.
 Amen.]’
 [Luke 11:2-4] For if you forgive others their trespasses [their reckless and willful sins], your heavenly Father will also forgive you.
 But if you do not forgive others [nurturing your hurt and anger with the result that it interferes with your relationship with God], then your Father will not forgive your trespasses.

-“Do not store up for yourselves [material]treasures on earth, where moth and rust destroy, and where thieves break in and steal.
+“Do not store up for yourselves [material] treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in and steal; for where your treasure is, there your heart [your wishes, your desires; that on which your life centers] will be also.
 “The eye is the lamp of the body; so if your eye is clear [spiritually perceptive], your whole body will be full of light [benefiting from God’s precepts].
 But if your eye is bad [spiritually blind], your whole body will be full of darkness [devoid of God’s precepts].
-So if the [very]light inside you [your inner self, your heart, your conscience] is darkness, how great and terrible is that darkness!
+So if the [very] light inside you [your inner self, your heart, your conscience] is darkness, how great and terrible is that darkness!
 “No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and mammon [money, possessions, fame, status, or whatever is valued more than the Lord].